Expanding the Circle: Transition Resources for American Indian Youth

 Respecting the Past, Preparing for the Future

-American Indian students who prepare for the transition from high school to postsecondary experiences based on a clear understanding of themselves and their mental, physical, spiritual, emotional selves are more likely to weather this transition smoothly.
-Add to this awareness the ability to set goals, organize, communicate, self-advocate, problem solve, and work in teams, and young adults are able to face the challenges of the future.
+American Indian students are more likely to be successful as they transition from high school to postsecondary experiences when they have a clear understanding of their mental, physical, spiritual, and emotional selves.
+When young adults understand their "whole" selves and can set goals, organize, communicate, self-advocate, problem solve, and work in teams, they are better able to address the challenges of the future.

-The Expanding the Circle curriculum offers culturally relevant activities that facilitate the successful transition from high school to postsecondary experiences for American Indian students.
-The curriculum is designed to help youth explore who they are, what skills they need, and what their options are for life after high school.
-Lessons are designed for use by teachers as well as elders, community members, or other professionals who may work with American Indian youth.
-Learn more about the curriculum and how to order
+Lessons are designed for teachers as well as elders, community members, or other professionals who may work with American Indian youth.
+Learn more about the curriculum and how to order.